 Finally, learning Biblical Hebrew can provide a sense of accomplishment and personal growth.
 Mastering a second language requires dedication and hard work, but the sense of achievement that comes with being able to read and understand the language is incredibly rewarding.
 Additionally, learning a second language has been shown to have cognitive benefits, including improved memory, problem-solving skills, and creativity.

-In conclusion, learning Biblical Hebrew as a second language presents unique challenges, including unfamiliar script and pronunciation, and complex grammar and syntax.
+Learning Biblical Hebrew as a second language presents unique challenges, including unfamiliar script and pronunciation, and complex grammar and syntax.
 However, the rewards of mastering the language are immeasurable, including the ability to access and understand the Hebrew Bible in its original language, gain a deeper appreciation of Jewish culture and history, and experience personal growth and cognitive benefits.
 With dedication and perseverance, anyone can learn Biblical Hebrew and unlock the many rewards that come with it.